ddbj/www/account-e.md

 Enter passphrase (empty for no passphrase):
 Enter same passphrase again:

-Your identification has been saved in ddbjkey.
+Your identification has been saved in id_rsa.
-Your public key has been saved in ddbjkey.pub.
+Your public key has been saved in id_rsa.pub.

 A private key is saved as "id_rsa" and a public key is saved as "id_rsa.pub" in "C:\Users\mtaro" folder.
 ```